 People with a history of peptic ulcer disease, active gastric ulcer, or active duodenal ulcer associated with H. pylori infection should be treated.
 Successful treatment of H. pylori can help the ulcer to heal, prevent ulcers from coming back, and reduce the risk of ulcer complications (like bleeding).

-Medications — No single drug cures Helicobacter pylori infection.
-Treatment involves taking several medications for 7 to 14 days.
+Medications — No single drug cures H. pylori infection.
+Most treatment regimens involve taking several medications for 14 days.

 Side effects — Up to 50 percent of patients have side effects while taking H. pylori treatment.
 Side effects are usually mild, and fewer than 10 percent of patients stop treatment because of side effects.
 For those who do experience side effects, it may be possible to make adjustments in the dose or timing of medication.
 Some of the most common side effects are described below.

 ●Some of the treatment regimens use a medication called metronidazole (Flagyl) or clarithromycin (Biaxin).
 These medications can cause a metallic taste in the mouth.

 ●Alcoholic beverages (eg, beer, wine) should be avoided while taking metronidazole; the combination can cause skin flushing, headache, nausea, vomiting, sweating, and a rapid heart rate.

 ●Bismuth, which is contained in some of the regimens, causes the stool to become black and may cause constipation.

 ●Many of the regimens cause diarrhea and stomach cramps.